 check that you can access our e-resources

-make inter-library loan requests for both electronic format journal articles and book chapters, and print articles and chapters (if available from the British Library) for items we don’t own
+make inter-library loan requests (if available from the British Library) for items we don’t own

 answer your questions about inter-library loans you currently have on loan